punitsharmaaj2020-sys/Cs-assignment-sem-1/Cs assignment-3/Readme.md

 The Essentials (Quick Checklist)
 ​Your computer and accounts are like your house; cyber security is just locking your digital doors.

-​#Top 3 Security Actions
+​##Top 3 Security Actions:
-​Do these three things to dramatically increase your protection:
+​Do these three things to dramatically increase your protection.
-​Turn on MFA/2FA: This is the single best step you can take.
-It adds a second lock (like your phone) so a stolen password (the key) is useless to hackers.

 ● ​Use Unique Passphrases: Never reuse passwords.
 Use long, unique phrases like "Purple-Elephant-Pizza-99!".
 Use a Password Manager to help you.
 ​Update Everything: Software updates patch "holes" that hackers look for.
 If it asks to update, click "Yes" immediately.